Puffy Apple Omelet

 - 3 tablespoons sugar

-- 1 large tart apple, peeled and thinly sliced
+- 1 large apple, peeled if desired, and thinly sliced

 - 1 teaspoon sugar

 - Preheat oven to 375°.
 Mix flour, baking powder and, if desired, salt.
 In a small bowl, whisk together egg yolks, milk and lemon juice; stir into flour mixture.